 Authors must present an accurate account of the work performed, especially regarding data collection and their analysis and interpretation.
 Underlying data should be represented accurately in the manuscript.
 The study must contain sufficient detail and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.

 Plagiarism is one of the most important threats to scholarly publication quality and academic integrity, and is not acceptable in any way in REPAM.
 Plagiarism may take different forms, from showing someone else’s work as their own, to copying or paraphrasing parts of other studies without proper attribution, or to use research data collected or produced by others without permission and proper attribution.

 All manuscripts submitted to REPAM are routinely screened for plagiarism.
-REPAM's editors use Turnitin and/or Grammarly softwares to check the manuscripts for plagiarism and text duplication.
+REPAM's editors use Turnitin to check the manuscripts for plagiarism and text duplication.
 If editors suspect a plagiarism case during the peer review process, they follow the paths set in the COPE’s guidelines.
 If the plagiarism is confirmed, the manuscript will be rejected.

 Practices such as fabricating or manipulating data, manipulating images and other visual objects, deliberately selecting analysis tools or methods to support a particular conclusion constitute unethical behavior and are strictly forbidden in REPAM.